simple-registry/simple-registry/doc/how-to/run-storage-maintenance.md

 Scrub streams every key in both stores (blob and metadata), categorizes it by shape, and validates it concurrently, in three ordered passes: links and job records, then blob-index references (legacy shards are converted into reference keys, then every key is probed), then blob data.
 Every check always runs; there are no per-check flags.

-Before applying a cross-key repair, scrub confirms the inconsistency is settled damage rather than a transaction caught mid-apply: while a live transaction intent covers the involved keys, the candidate waits briefly and re-checks, and one that never settles is left for the next run.
+Before applying a cross-key repair, scrub confirms the inconsistency is settled damage rather than a push caught between its write waves: the repair proceeds only when a fresh re-read still observes it, and every reclaim is age-gated by `gc_grace_secs`, so a key younger than the grace period reads as live.
 This is what makes scrub safe to run against a live server.

 | Concern | Behavior |
 |---|---|